-Following youth across learning contexts, I study how writing moves through the Embodied project of composing with mobile media...
+Following youth across learning contexts, I study how writing moves through educational technology...

 My research is connective.
 With a particular focus on multimodal composition, I investigate how digital and material technologies mediate contemporary language and literacy education.
 Grounded in issues of equity, access, and justice, I interrogate how this (re)mediation facilitates cultural change.
-In an effort to disrupt research that focuses on the so-called “new-ness” of these techno-literacies and phenomena, my research illuminates what the shift in relationships (e.g., with space and place, with community, with personal technologies, with one another, etc.) may teach us about learning and youth culture.
+In an effort to disrupt research that focuses on the so-called “new-ness” of these techno-literacies and phenomena, my research illuminates what the shift in relationships (e.g., with space and place, with community, with personal technologies, with one another, etc.) may teach us about literacy learning and youth culture.
 From nuancing the particulars of digital youth lifestreaming, to examining how elementary teachers use technology as a tool to remediate learning in practitioner-inquiry, I have explored digital media and the material technologies of school through longitudinal ethnographic research, single and multiple embedded case studies, and more design-based research methods.

 Current research projects:

 Emerging from my interests in youth multimodal composing, my research continues to be informed by the haptic practices of youth writing in digital environments.
 Leveraging audio as the mode of primacy, #hearmyhome, is a collaborative qualitative research study that interrogates how K-12 youth write community through and with sound.
-Recently awarded an NCTE Conference on English Education Research Initiative grant, #hearmyhome examines teacher and youth produced soundscapes to inquire how hearing difference and listening to community re-educates the senses.
+Awarded an NCTE Conference on English Education Research Initiative grant, #hearmyhome examines teacher and youth produced soundscapes to inquire how hearing difference and listening to community re-educates the senses.
 Ultimately working to connect youth writers around the world, one of #hearmyhome’s larger goals is to develop curricular materials for humanities teachers interested in working with sonic composing.
 Developing materials that hear, recognize, and sustain community, #hearmyhome asks educators to attune to the frequencies and rhythms of culture as we architect, design, and teach towards more equitable landscapes for learning.